Vincentcchu/hyde/index.md

 layout: default
 title: Home
 ---

+## Introduction

 <p class="message">
-  Thanks for wanting to get to know me a bit better!
-I am a third year student at the University of Toronto (St. George campus) specializing in statistics and minoring in both math and computer science.
-I’ve recently grown to like machine learning and the statistics behind the models.
-Furthermore, I’ve had a deep interest in quantitative finance for about a year now, devoting a lot of time and energy into learning concepts used within the industry.
-My goal is to get my PhD in statistics, however I don’t believe my future is set in stone, and I’m always willing to try new things.
+Welcome to my website, my name is Vincent.
+If you want to learn more about me, you are in the right place!
+I am currently in my final year of studies in my undergraduate degree at the University of Toronto, double majoring in statistics and economics.
+As you can tell with my program of choice, I am very keen and interested in working with data.
+Recongizing the rapid expansion of the global datasphere, I have also picked up an interest in AI.
+I love learning how data is being used in the business world, it is always intreguting what unexpected relationship can be explored with data.
+And I believe that this is what I want my career to be about, there are so many interesting hidden relationships that are not yet discovered that can be used in different aspect in business.

 </p>

 You can check me out on:

 * [Github](https://github.com/Vincentcchu)
 * [LinkedIn](https://www.linkedin.com/in/vincentsmcchu/)